25 Things You Need to Know About US Expat Taxes

 11. Dependent Children on Your US Tax Return May Help Reduce Your Expat Taxes

 The Child Tax Credit can be very beneficial for those with dependent US children (citizens or permanent residents)—and can sometimes even result in a refund!
 In order to qualify for the credit, all dependent children must have a US Social Security number.

 In addition, you may be able to deduct child care costs using the Child and Dependent Care Credit.
 However, you must have earned income to use this credit.
 If you’ve excluded all of your earned income using the Foreign Earned Income Exclusion, you won’t be able to use the Child Care Credit.

 The Child Tax Credit can be worth up to $2,000 per child in the 2022 tax year.
 However, income limits apply, and those who lived outside the US for more than 6 months in 2022 can only receive a maximum Child Tax Credit refund of $1,500 per child.

 12. Including Children on Your US Expatriate Tax Return Has Long-Term Implications

 Children born to a non-US parent overseas may qualify to be reported on your US Federal Tax Return as a dependent.
 While the Child Tax Credit(s) you’ll receive can be financially advantageous, remember that they are now considered US persons and will forever have a US tax obligation unless they choose to renounce their citizenship once they are an adult.

-US taxpayers living outside the US on the tax deadline of April 18th, 2023, receive an extension until June 15th to file.
-However, any US taxes owed are due by April 18th to avoid penalties and interest.
+US taxes for expats residing outside the US on April 18, 2023, receive an extension until June 15 to file their taxes.
+However, any expat taxes owed must be paid by April 18 to avoid penalties and interest.